renatusdev/Beat-Jump/README.md

 Made in 48 hours.
 Submission for the Mix and Game Jam.
-+ I (Sergio), game director + lead programmer implemented the Movement (wallrunning included) and Beat Detection.
++ I (Sergio), programmer implemented the Movement (wallrunning included) and Beat Detection.
 + Eitan, recently began learning Unity, and implemented Checkpoint, Death, and UI.
 + Emmanuel Segarra, the musical composer (https://www.emmanuelsegarramusic.com/).
 + Fae, 3D Modeller.